MarkHewitt76/ci-portfolio-project-one-html-css/README.md

     - The News/Events page has a heading with links to two main sections: Latest News and Gigs.
 The page is divided by banner images and sub-headings for each section.

-    - The sections are comprised of several news items and gig listings respectively, beginning with the most recent and each following the same format as detailed below:
+    - The sections are comprised of several news items and gig listings respectively, beginning with the most recent and each following the same format, as detailed below:

         - The Latest News section is a series of articles consisting of a fieldset-style date of publication over a headline.
 The body of each article is contained in an expandable disclosure widget which uses the HTML `<details>` and `<summary>` elements.
 They all include a story or synopsis, a related image or embedded video and an external link to the relevant website.